Arthur Smith Woodward: Legacy

 On 21 May 2014 a one-day symposium was held at the Natural History Museum in London to commemorate the 150th anniversary of Woodward's birth.
 Speakers were selected to give not just historical accounts of the man and his science but also accounts of how current research connects back to his influence.
 The proceedings of this symposium were published in March 2016.

 Collections

 Woodward's library was purchased by University College London in 1945 with assistance from Marie Stopes.
-The collection spans c.2500 items; many books contain autograph letters to Woodward, including correspondence from Florentino Ameghino, Charles Barrois, Georg Baur, and Bashford Deanan.
+The collection spans c.2500 items; many books contain autograph letters to Woodward, including correspondence from Florentino Ameghino, Charles Barrois, Georg Baur, and Bashford Dean.